 Ndongo kingdom was formed by the Mbundu people before the 16th century.
 It is said according to hitorical reords that it was avassal state of the larger Kongo kingdom.
 Ndongo Kingdom was ruled by a King or monarch called Ngola.
 This title Ngola is highly credited as being the origin of the name Angola.
 Among their various monarchs is the famous Queen Nzinga/Njinga who reigned from 1624 to 1663.
 Though we have new nations today as a result of colonialism, the kingdom and its royal leadership has survived.
-The current Ngola or King is King Buba Nvula Dala Mana Cabombo who is the 43rd or 45th King.
-He has been on the throne for over 50 years old and is 99 years old.
+The late Ngola or King is King Buba Nvula Dala Mana Cabombo who is the 44th King.
+He was been on the throne for 30 years until his death in 2023 aged 101 years

 Bailundo / Mbalundu Kingdom